ejrayo/phil-address/README.md

   // For demonstration, select the first region (replace with your UI logic) const selectedRegion = regionData[0];

-  // Fetch provinces for the selected region (using its "10-digit PSGC" as the code) const provincesData = await provinces(selectedRegion["10-digit PSGC"]);
+  // Fetch provinces for the selected region (using its "psgcCode" as the code) const provincesData = await provinces(selectedRegion["psgcCode"]);
   console.log('Provinces:', provincesData);

   // Select the first province (replace with your UI logic)